Massachusetts State Flag

 History of the Massachusetts Flag

-Massachusetts is a state in the New England Region of the United States of America.
-It shares borders with the Atlantic Ocean, Connecticut, New Hampshire and Vermont, Rhode Island and New York.
-The capital and most populous city is called Boston which is also one of the oldest cities in the United States of America.
-Massachusetts is referred to as "The Bay State" as the earliest settlements were made in the area of Cape Cod Bay.
-People that come from or live in Massachusetts are often referred to as "Bay Staters."
+Massachusetts is located in the New England Region of the United States of America, sharing borders with the Atlantic Ocean, Connecticut, New Hampshire, Vermont, Rhode Island, and New York.
+The capital and most populous city is Boston which is also one of the oldest cities in the United States of America.
+Massachusetts is referred to as, "The Bay State" as the earliest settlements were made in the area of the Cape Cod Bay.
+People that come from or live in Massachusetts are often referred to as, "Bay Staters."